evantao96/Receipt-Processor/README.md

 # Receipt Processor #

-## Running the Program ##
+## User Instructions ##

 This program was written in Go and containerized with Docker.
-Please run with the following command:
+You can run the program by navigating into `src` and entering the following command:

-`cd src && docker build -t receipt . && docker run -p 8080:8080 receipt`
+`docker build -t receipt . && docker run -p 8080:8080 receipt`

+You can execute the unit tests by navigating into `src/tests` and entering the following command:

+`go test -v`

 ---